melissamcewen/salticidae_care_sheet/README.md

 ### Caution (Most jumping spiders cannot eat these and they can endanger your spider)
-Beetles (special caution with fireflies- they look edible but are poisonous) Ants (can be quite aggressive and spray formic acid) Other spiders (though a few jumping spiders specialize in eating other spiders)
+* Beetles (special caution with fireflies- they look edible but are poisonous)
+* Ants (can be quite aggressive and spray formic acid)
+* Other spiders (though a few jumping spiders specialize in eating other spiders)

+## Handling
+Many people who keep these spiders do so for macro photography purposes.
+So being able to manage them is useful so you can get good shots.
+Some general behaviorial tips for handling and taming them are:
+* Don't pick up your spiders with your hands.
+If you need to move them do it by gently coaxing them into a container with something else.
+This way they won't associate your hands with being attacked.
+* Slowly and carefully introduce your hands into their enclosure, over time they may jump on to them out of curiousity.
+Once they are on your hand, do not make loud noises or sudden movements.
+* Signs you should back off are them running away or doing a "threat display" with their front legs up.
+Yes, they do bite if provoked enough, though they are reluctant to do so.
+Their venom isn't enough to seriously harm you, but it will hurt and you'll likely experience swelling and redness.
+* You can also try hand feeding if your hands are easily able to hold prey in a way in which they can still grab it.
+They probably will not consume the prey on your hand though, most of mine grab it and bring it back to a lair of some kind to eat.
+* Leave some time between doing things that might annoy them and showing your hands or camera, so they don't associate your either with the annoying action.
+Such things include: misting their enclosure, moving them to a new enclosure, cleaning their enclosure, etc.
+Put their enclosures in places where you spend a lot of time and they can see you, so they get used to you.

 ## Molting
 Growing spiders molt around every three weeks.
 When molting they will build a thick sac and remain in it.
 Do not disturb a spider that is molting.
 When molting is done they may take some time to venture out.